chongtzezhao/WindowsApps/README.md

 ## MouseDisplayOff (Autohotkey)

 ### !!User Warning!!
 Disclaimer: This application has not been tested on various devices and could cause bugs.
-Use at your own risk
+Use at your own risk.
 (Under construction)